 All students living on campus and off-campus students enrolled in more than six credit hours must take a Biblical Literature course each day that they take classes on the Florida College campus.
-During the junior and senior years, nursing students are required to take two credits of Bible each semester due to residency requirements and off-campus internships.
+During the junior and senior years, with one exception, nursing students are required to take two credits of Bible each semester due to residency requirements and off-campus internships.
+The exception to this is the spring semester of the senior year, during which only one credit of Bible is required.